qamine-test/nci-adult-match-treatment-arm-api/README.md

 ## Scripts
-To run the scripts from their source directory, make sure that the path to the TreatmentArmAPI root directory is included in the PYTHONPATH environment variable (see section on environment variables above).
+To run the scripts from their source directory, make sure that the path to the TreatmentArmAPI root directory is included in the PYTHONPATH environment variable (see section on environment variables above OR section on Customizing the TreatmentArm API Virtual Environment below).

-The scripts require the following:

-* python 3
-* pymongo 3.4 python module

 Defaults to connect to the MongoDB at ```mongodb://localhost:27017/Match```; can be overwritten by setting the MONGODB_URI environment variable to the desired URI.